edsu/inst126/README.md

 also used in INST126:

 * Charles R. Severance, [Python for Everybody: Exploring Data Using Python 3] ISBN-13: 978-1530051120 https://www.py4e.com/
-* [The Python Tutorial], v3.7.4, Python Software Foundation
+* [Python Documentation], v3.7.4, Python Software Foundation.  https://docs.python.org/3/

 Other readings (generally available online for free, or through Library subscriptions) will be made available to you in ELMS.